A young Black man standing outside a front door with a Black teenage boy wearing a hearing aid. They are talking together about something serious.

 About aripiprazole

-Aripiprazole is a ‘second-generation antipsychotic’ (sometimes described as an ‘atypical antipsychotic’).
+Aripiprazole is a second-generation antipsychotic (sometimes described as an ‘atypical antipsychotic’).
+It may also be described as a ‘mood stabiliser’ or a ‘dopamine stabiliser’.

 Aripiprazole and everyday life

 It can take a few days, or sometimes a few weeks, for aripiprazole to start helping you.
-You may not feel the full to effects of the medication for four to six weeks.
-It’s hard to be exact as aripiprazole works differently for each person.
+You may not feel the full effects of the medication for four to six weeks, sometimes longer.
+It’s hard to be exact because aripiprazole works differently for each person.

-If you have seen no change in symptoms after two or three weeks, you should talk to your doctor about your progress.
+If you have seen no change in any symptoms after two weeks, you should talk to your doctor about your progress.
+They may recommend increasing the dose or changing your medicine Don’t increase your dose yourself if you think the medication isn’t working.

 You may want to let your family and friends know you are taking aripiprazole so they can support you and help you look out for side effects.